L400-RTI/Training-material/workshop.md

 #### Direct ingestion

 When speaking of direct ingestion, we have a source, for which it is possible to connect directly from the Eventhouse and read the data.
-These sources are, but not limited to, SQL Server, EventHub, and [find more sources]
+These sources are, but not limited to, SQL Server, EventHub, and [Brian to find more sources]

 ### Technical deep dive